jsk-ros-pkg/jsk_recognition/sound_classification/README.md

     ```

 1. Install other packages.
-    - Some pip packages which are not managed in rosdep are needed.
-        ```bash
-        cd ~/sound_classification_ws/src/sound_classification
-        pip install -r requirements.txt
-        ```
     - cuda and cupy are needed for chainer.
-See https://docs-cupy.chainer.org/en/stable/compatibility.html
+See [installation guide of JSK](../doc/install_chainer_gpu.rst)
     - Using GPU is highly recommended.

 ## Usage